connelhooley/AkkaTestingHelpers/README.md

 RegisterChildHandler<ChildActor, SutActor.Save>(s => new ChildActor.ModifiedSave(s.Value.ToUpper()))
 ```

-This example results in the following: TestProbes that are replacing `ChildActor` instances, will receive `SutActor.Save` messages and reply with upper-cased `ChildActor.ModifiedSave` messages.
-You can then test that the actor under test handles messages from its children correctly, without having to use the full implementation of the child.
+This example results in the following: TestProbes that are replacing `ChildActor` instances, will reply with an upper-cased `ChildActor.ModifiedSave` message when they receive a `SutActor.Save` message.
+You can then assert that the actor under test handles messages from its children correctly, without having to use the full implementation of the child.

 ### Asserting The Supervisor Strategies That Children Are Created With